perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 unfriendly format for teams of humans to _maintain_.

 This is true firstly because JSON disallows comments.
-While some JSON implementations do allow them, these are not mutually consistent—for example, CPAN’s popular [JSON::XS](https://metacpan.org/pod/JSON::XS) uses `#` rather than `//` for end-of-line comments—and interoperability problems can arise when a deviation, however minor, from a global standard becomes an in-house standard.
+While some JSON implementations do allow them, these are not mutually consistent; for example, CPAN’s popular [JSON::XS](https://metacpan.org/pod/JSON::XS) uses `#` rather than `//` for end-of-line comments.
+Interoperability problems can arise when a deviation, however minor, from a global standard becomes an in-house standard.